lightning/bolts/02-peer-protocol.md

   - MUST return an error if:
     - the `feerate_per_kw_funding` is not greater than the previously negotiated rate.
-  - MAY return an error if:
-    - the `channel_reserve_satoshis` is not acceptable.

 #### Rationale
 The sending node's half of the funding transaction will be composed with